mobify/workshop--adaptivejs-site-1x/README.md

     path/to/project/workshop--adaptivejs-site/workshop--adaptivejs-site

-In the following few steps, we change this to avoid confusion.
+At the end of this tutorial, you change this directory structure to avoid confusion.

 12. Change directories into the new `workshop--adaptivejs-site` folder with the command: